Can Dogs Eat Blue Cheese?

 What You Should Know

 Blue Cheese should be kept well away from dogs.
-If your dog has eaten blue cheese, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten blue cheese, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources